SEO Tutorial That You Have Been Waiting For – The guide to be #1 on Google

-Obviously, there is an option to outsource an agency, which often turns into a quite pricey investment.
-Usually, it is for one simple reason – agencies charge for a “tailored” SEO packages and sell more than an average company needs.
+Obviously, you can outsource your SEO needs to an agency, but that often turns into quite a price-y investment.
+Usually, it is for one simple reason — agencies charge for “tailored” SEO packages and sell more than an average company needs.

 Not knowing how one of the most important traffic sources functions often adds a zero or two to the price tag.

 This post is here to help – this is your ultimate SEO tutorial to learn why Google ranks other websites higher than yours.
 A couple of minutes spent reading this post may save you